ualibweb/ua-folio-docs/config/Vagrant/README.md

 Then, there's a bug that prevents Maven from working correctly.
 Follow [these instructions](https://github.com/m-thirumal/installation_guide/blob/39187a6e9acff22b6800c7a407370478f1df5a77/maven/upgrade_maven.md) to fix that, then you should be good to go.

+There's a ticket, [FOLIO-3714](https://issues.folio.org/browse/FOLIO-3714?filter=-2), to get this fixed.